punal100/P_MWCS/README.md

 It exposes buttons for Validate / Create Missing / Repair / ForceRecreate / Tool EUW, and prints a summarized report.

+### Extract Selected WBP (spec helper)

+The MWCS Tool EUW also includes **Extract Selected WBP**, which exports the selected Widget Blueprint’s widget tree as a **spec-shaped JSON stub**.

+Usage:

+1. In the Content Browser, select a `WBP_*` Widget Blueprint.
+2. Open **Tools → MWCS**.
+3. Click **Extract Selected WBP**.

+Output:

+- Writes JSON to: `Saved/MWCS/ExtractedSpecs/<BlueprintName>.json`
+- Copies the JSON to the clipboard

+Note:

+- This export is intended as a starting point (Hierarchy + basic header fields).
+You may still need to adjust layout/slot fields and bindings to fully match your `GetWidgetSpec()` provider conventions.

 ## Commandlets (CI / Headless)

 Commandlets: